 - Health Insurance Information Form [paper ‐ photocopy the front and back of the student’s insurance card, tape those copies to the printed form, and mail the form to us]

-- Physical Examination Report [paper – download and print the form, have a physician complete and sign it, and mail it to us]
+- Physical Examination and Immunization Record [paper – download and print the form, have a physician complete and sign it, and mail it to us]

 If you have any questions or concerns about the state of TN immunization requirements please click here.

 IF YOU ARE NOT PLAYING ANY VARSITY SPORTS AT RHODES, YOU CAN STOP READING NOW AND DISREGARD THE REST OF THIS DOCUMENT.

 Every varsity athlete must submit the following forms by June 1st:

 - EKG (Please provide the original 12 lead EKG tracing printout and mail it to Rhodes College.
 Please do not fax this document.)

 - Sickle Cell Confirmation (Make a copy of the documentation and mail to Rhodes College)